turbot/steampipe-docs/docs/reference/config-files/workspace.md

 # workspace

 A Steampipe `workspace` is a "profile" that allows you to define a unified environment that the Steampipe client can interact with.
-Each workspace is composed of:
-- a single Steampipe database instance
+Each workspace is composed of a single Steampipe database instance as well as other context-specific settings and options.
-- a single mod directory (which may also contain [dependency mods](/docs/mods/mod-dependencies#mod-dependencies))
-- context-specific settings and options  (snapshot location, query timeout, etc)

 Workspace configurations can be defined in any `.spc` file in the `~/.steampipe/config` directory, but by convention they are defined in `~/.steampipe/config/workspaces.spc` file.
 This file may contain